olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 ---
-title: "sed: modify your text without opening your files".
+title: "sed: modify your text without opening your files"
 description: "Unix clones are rarely used to manage technical documentation."
 ---